Satélite de Coleta de Dados: SCD-2A

-SCD-2A (Satélite de Coleta de Dados 2A in Portuguese) was a fully planned, constructed and qualified Brazilian data collection satellite in Brazil.
-SCD-2A was identical to SCD-2, which was successfully launched in 1998.
+SCD-2A (Satélite de Coleta de Dados 2A in Portuguese) was a Brazilian data collection satellite that was fully designed, built, and qualified in Brazil.
+SCD-2A was almost identical to SCD-2, which was successfully launched in 1998.
 SCD-2A was lost in the inaugural launch of the Brazilian rocket VLS-1 in 1997.

-The SCD-2A was launched into space on November 2, 1997, by means of a VLS-1 rocket from the Alcântara Launch Center in state of Maranhão, Brazil.
+SCD-2A was launched on November 2, 1997, by means of a VLS-1 rocket from the Alcântara Launch Center in the state of Maranhão, Brazil.
 It had a mass of 115 kilograms.
-However, the satellite was lost due to an ignition failure in one of the first-stage thrusters during the first few seconds of flight, requiring the activation of the vehicle's self-destruct command.
+The satellite was lost due to an ignition failure in one of the first-stage thrusters during the first few seconds of flight, which required activation of the vehicle's self-destruct command.

 SCD-2

 SCD-2 has the function to collect the environmental data to be later picked up by tracer stations and be distributed to organizations and to various users.
 SCD-2 was launched on October 23, 1998, by a Pegasus rocket, that was transported under the wing of a Lockheed L-1011 Tristar, that launched it from 13 km altitude.
 It is the second satellite of MECB - Complete Brazilian Space Mission - program developed by INPE.
 Its solar panels were built with technology developed in Rio Grande do Sul, Brazil, in partnership with the project team of the satellite's power subsystem by INPE.

 On its 10th birthday, on 23 October 2008, SCD-2 had completed 52,807 orbits around the Earth.
 Within a decade, it had covered a distance of 2,365,088,861 kilometers, which corresponds to 3,112 times round trips to the moon and back (distance between Earth and the Moon: approximately 236,000 miles).
 SCD-2 has now more than doubled these figures, having completed its second decade of successful operation in orbit.